May 25, 2023

 While mutual funds are a convenient way for investors to get broad market exposure, they still come with a few drawbacks.

-- Less tax efficient: Due to the activity and involvement of a fund manager, mutual funds can generate more taxable events and higher capital gains.
+- Less tax efficient: Due to the activity and active involvement of a fund manager, mutual funds can generate more taxable events and higher capital gains.

 While mutual funds only allow trades once per day, there are other types of funds like ETFs or index funds that offer many of the same advantages.
 With an ETF, investors can buy and sell shares throughout the day, based on the fund’s real-time share price.
 They also tend to have lower fees than mutual funds.